jfen999/arduino-fire-detection-system/README.md

 - `LiquidCrystal_I2C.h`
 - `DHT.h`

+## CAD

+The SolidWorks enclosure file is included in this repository.

 ## Project Result

 The completed system was presented at Gonzaga University's First-Year Design Challenge and won first place.